railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 You can configure the following information:-

 - *Name* : A name for the Salary Rule.
-- *Code* : A code for the salary rule.It must be unique.
+- *Code* : A code for the salary rule.
+It must be unique.
 - *Category* : Select a category for a rule.
 - *Sequence* : Provide the sequence(integer).
 .. note:: Sequence